 Sometimes the best Christmas gifts are unexpected and unexpectedly utilitarian.
 My mom chose to be practical, and it paid off in a big way.
 Every time I fix something around the house, I think of her generosity.
 But that doesn’t mean a useful gift has to be something like tools; fancy chocolates for a candy lover or pet sitting services for a busy fur mom are just as good.

-If you’re playing White Elephant, a variation on the classic Secret Santa gift exchange, you want to bring a gift people will actually want—something useful but fun, that no one else will think to get.
+If you’re participating in a White Elephant exchange, a variation on the classic Secret Santa gift exchange, you want to bring a gift people will actually want—something useful but fun, that no one else will think to get.
 Here are the best useful and creative White Elephant gifts ever, the ones each person will compete for.

 Something For the House